bytebase/bytebase.com/content/docs/security/database-permission/query.md

 ![project-members-grant](/content/docs/security/database-permission/query/project-members-grant.webp)

-Select Users or Groups, assign `Project Querier` role, choose the database object, Expiration and click **Confirm**.
+Select Users or Groups, assign `SQL Editor User` role, choose the database object, Expiration and click **Confirm**.

 You can choose the entire database, a particular schema, or a particular table.